pimcore/customer-data-framework/doc/02_Installation/01_Update.md

 ## Update to Version 4
 - Removed the package "hwi/oauth-bundle".
 - Removed the support of  Single Sign On (SSO) implementation.
+- Bumped `codeception/codeception` version to ^5.0.
+So, cmf is using a new directory structure for tests ( Codeception 5 directory structure).
+For details, please see [#360](https://github.com/pimcore/customer-data-framework/pull/360)

 ## Update to Version 3
 - Activate `Generate Type Declarations` for all classes generated/used by the Customer Management Framework: